niamhmacsweeney/ABCD_data_management/README.md

 In order to understand the data contained within each folder, you need to:

+1. Consult the ABCD Master Data dictionary file (Master_abcd4_wcat_data_dictionary.csv) which is located in: ../data/abcd/release4.0/iii.data
+    This data dictionary details every variable contained within the data release.
+You can filter by category (e.g., Mental_Health) to make navigating the spread sheet easier.

+    As a starting point, you should get your field name of interest from the "ABCD data dictionary" (e.g., abcd_cbcl01)

-1. Consult the ABCD release 4.0 notes, which can be found at this folder path: /Volumes/GenScotDepression/data/abcd/release4.0/release_notes
+3. Consult the ABCD release 4.0 notes, which can be found at this folder path: /Volumes/GenScotDepression/data/abcd/release4.0/release_notes
-2. Look at the ABCD data dicto
+4. Look at the ABCD data dictionary